The Creature in the Coat Closet

 I slid slowly off the bed, and it darted into the coat closet just outside the room.
 Gone in a blur of claws and audacity.

-The bad news: It got away.
 The good news: I knew where it was.

 That’s when I sent this text to my husband, upstairs and completely unaware of the psychological battle happening below: